Don’t let hazardous winter weather put a damper on this beautiful time of year. Following these simple steps will help you safely enjoy the season.

 Plan for Icy Roads

 According to the Illinois Emergency Management Agency, winter driving conditions contribute to an average of 27,970 vehicle crashes, 4,318 injuries and 49 fatalities in Illinois each year.
-Allow plenty of time to get to your destination when travelling on ice or snow covered roads.
+Allow plenty of time to get to your destination when traveling on ice or snow-covered roads.
 Pack an emergency kit, and if you do get stranded, follow these tips:

 - Pull as far off the road as possible and set your hazard lights to "flashing.”